 Standard IV

-Co-led by Katherine Lavinder, Interim Dean of Students, and Jason Schiffer, Chief of Police, this group reviews services and systems that support student success.
+Co-led by Katherine Lavinder, Vice President for Student Affairs, and Jason Schiffer, Chief of Police, this group reviews services and systems that support student success.
 Standard V: Educational Effectiveness Assessment

 Brooke DeSipio, Director of Survivor Support and Intimacy Education